mekicha/simple_forum/README.txt

 2. Clone the project using the command git clone https://github.com/mekicha/simple_forum.git

-3. Cd to the directory simple_forum
+3. Cd to the directory simple_forum/server

 4. Use npm to install other dependencies npm install -d

-5.Run the application using Node: node app.js
+5.Run the application using npm: npm start

 6. Visit localhost:3000 in a browser.
 To see raw json response, append /api/messages to the address.